SciBlock/extensions/README.md

 # Communicacions.
 TOPICS: Web Server, SSH, IP-Forwarding.
 Remote access direct to any mobile device, table or PC, through a Web server.

+# Blockchain (Q2, 2024).
+TOPICS: PoW (Proof of Work), Creation address cryptocurrencies (Bitcoin, Ethereum and 15 types more), security transaction and operations, database blockchain, Transaction on blockchain ethereum and bitcoin, raw transactions, transaction signatures, P2P communications.
+Wallet creation, creation of your own cryptocurrency or token.